Best Camping Grill [Review & Guide]

 What are the best easy foods to cook on a camping grill?

 Most foods are particularly delicious when cooked on a grill, but some are more challenging to make than others.
-If you’re ready to move beyond hamburgers and hot dogs, here are some of the best easy foods for a camping grill.
+If you’re ready to move beyond hamburgers and hot dogs, here are some of the best easy foods and camping recipes for a camping grill.

 Corn on the Cob

 Peel the husks down, but not completely off.
 Butter the corn and add seasonings of your choice.
-Pull the husks back up and place the corn directly on the grill over indirect heat until the husks darken.
+Pull the husks backup and place the corn directly on the grill over indirect heat output until the husks darken.
 Remove and enjoy!

 Boneless Chicken Breasts